jeffeleu/datawarehouse_lapd_crimedata/README.md

 ## Extract, Transform, Load

-To start, I isntalled the following:
+To start, I installed the following:

     azure-storage-blob  #for data in storage